Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Related Work

-Explicit citation extraction identifies numerical statute references, and can be solved with straightforward pattern matching.
+\paragraph{Legal NLP and Citation Detection} Explicit citation extraction identifies numerical statute references, and can be solved with straightforward pattern matching.
 Several tasks in legal NLP aim at connecting legal statutes and cases, where no explicit link exists between the two.
 Statutory reasoning is the task of predicting whether a given statute applies to a given case~\citep{holzenberger_dataset}.
-Legal Statute Identification is the more general task of deciding which out of a closed set of statutory articles are relevant to a given case~\citep{paul_legal}.
-An open-set version of the task exists, as statute retrieval in the COLIEE competition~\citep{rabelo2024coliee}.
-Our task differs from all three: instead of retrieving relevant articles for a factual query, we determine whether a court applies a specific article's legal rule within its reasoning.
+Legal Statute Identification is the more general task of deciding which statutory provisions are relevant to a given case from a closed set~\citep{paul_legal, paul2021lesicinheterogeneousgraphbasedapproach}.
+An open-set version of the task exists, as statute retrieval in the COLIEE competition~\citep{rabelo2024coliee}, with related prior-case-retrieval benchmarks~\citep{joshi-etal-2023-u, paul2025ilpcsrlegalcorpusprior}.
+Our task differs from all three: instead of retrieving relevant articles for a factual query (an \textit{ex ante} prediction), we determine whether a court applies a specific article's legal rule within its reasoning (a \textit{post-hoc} detection).
+These two are independent: a decision may omit a statute that could apply and may, instead, invoke one that is of debatable relevance.
+The latter is precisely a case of interest to legal scholarship.
+Our task also differs from natural language inference because our negative categories (factual descriptions, party claims, special regimes) are often logically compatible with the article.
+Hence, an NLI model may predict entailment even though they do not involve any judicial application. \citet{havaldar-etal-2025-entailed} show that NLI models struggle to recognize entailments that are implied rather than explicit.